A Complete Sixth Grade Language Arts Curriculum

 3. One True Sentence “C2”: Tools of Style #2

 An excellent opportunity, over 20 weeks, for elementary students to construct sentences learning and using tools of style.
 When well-crafted sentences are connected wisely, one after another, meaning flows, carrying that idea forward in a clear and concise manner.
-A collection of creative tools to help upper elementary and middle school students construct sentences using rhetorical techniques that make sentences exceptional.
+A collection of creative tools to help middle and high school students construct sentences using rhetorical techniques that make sentences exceptional.

 4. Operation Lexicon 6: Madeleine L’Engle